Clip-and-Snip Holiday WreathsUpdated: Dec. 17, 2021

 Holiday wreaths will be more attractive if you work with one sort of plant material at a time and at least once around.
 The final goal is make the wreath so full that the base is completely hidden from view (as seen above).
 Add decorative flourishes— berries and cones— last.
 If you tuck them in too soon, they can get obscured from view.

 Make a hook from a loop of wire.
 Hang it and stand back.
 Fine-tune your composition, adding a bow if needed.
 Then proudly hang it in the most prominent place— the front door.
+You can also use a wreath hanger for an easier way to hang your wreath.

 Make your holiday wreaths last